humboldtcap/scripts/kyve/README.md

 ## kyve ##

-network of uploaders & validators (see https://www.kyve.network/)
+network of uploaders & validators (see https://www.kyve.network/ & https://docs.kyve.network/node/running)

+## scripts ##

+* build.sh - attempts to build all kyve runtimes
+* setup.sh - attempts to build startup scripts for each pool

+Setup presumes arweave.json and private.key (eth address for $kyve) are available

 ### building block for novice crypto users ###